ladooniani/dropsuit-stem/README.md

 [![npm version](https://img.shields.io/npm/v/dropsuit-stem.svg?style=flat)](https://www.npmjs.com/package/dropsuit-stem) [![npm](https://img.shields.io/npm/dt/dropsuit-stem.svg?style=flat-square)](https://www.npmjs.com/package/dropsuit-stem) [![License](https://img.shields.io/npm/l/dropsuit-stem.svg)](https://www.npmjs.com/package/dropsuit-stem)
 -->

-# Overview of [DropSuit](https://github.com/ladooniani/dropsuit#readme) NLP's stem function for word stemming
+# DropSuit NLP: Stem Function for Word Stemming

-[DropSuit](https://github.com/ladooniani/dropsuit#readme)  NLP is an open-source JavaScript and Node.js library that provides a variety of functions for natural language processing and data manipulation.
-One of these functions is the stem function, which is designed to reduce words to their base or root form.
-As part of the DropSuit NLP library, the stem function is available under the Apache License 2.0.
+[DropSuit](https://github.com/ladooniani/dropsuit#readme) NLP is an open-source JavaScript and Node.js library that offers a range of functions for natural language processing and data manipulation.
+One of these functions is the stem function, which is used to reduce words to their base or root form.
+The stem function is part of the DropSuit NLP library and is available under the Apache License 2.0.

 ### Installation